-Submit the following documents to the Academic Affairs Section of the Graduate School of Life Sciences by registered mail or in person.
+Submit the following documents to the Academic Affairs Section of the Graduate School of Life Sciences by registered mail or in-person.

 - a.
 Application form for pre-application screening (Please request an application form from the Academic Affairs Section of the Graduate School of Life Sciences.) - b.
-Official academic transcript (from the head of the institution the applicant graduated from) - c.
+Official academic transcript (from the head of the institution applicant graduated from) - c.
 Other materials that may be used as a reference for the review (e.g., academic thesis or other equivalent materials) - d.
-Envelope for notification of screening results (standard size, with applicant's name and address written on it, and a stamp of 460 yen)

-- The deadline for submission of the above-mentioned documents is May 30, 2025 (Fri). \Must be arrived at the Academic Affairs Section of the Graduate School by the deadline. - Screening results will be sent by registered mail by June 13, 2025 (Fri).
+Envelope for notification of screening results (standard size, with applicant's name and address written on it, and a stamp of 460 yen) - The deadline for submission of the above-mentioned documents is May 30, 2025 (Fri) for the first term and September 12, 2025 (Fri) for the second term entrance examination.
+Must be received by the Academic Affairs Section of the Graduate School by the deadline. - The screening results will be sent by registered mail by June 13, 2025 (Fri) for the first term and September 26, 2025 (Fri) for the second term entrance examination.
+Please note that the delivery date may be changed due to postal conditions.